maragkakislab/rnakinet/README.md

 # RNAModif
-## How to run m6a modification detetcion
+## How to run m6a modification detection
 ### Install the package

 Run the following commands to prepare for running the script